Football clubs

 1946 - 1949

-Red Lake Rangers entered the Hastings League ahead of the 1946-47 season, playing their home fixtures at the BOS.
-The team moved to Hurst Court the following season and would play another three seasons in the League
+Red Lake Rangers entered the Hastings League ahead of the 1946–47 season, initially playing their home matches at the BOS.
+The club moved to Hurst Court the following season and remained in the league for three further campaigns.

-There was a team named Red Lake playing in the 1960s, but it is unknown is this side are linked to the original club.
+A team named Red Lake is also recorded as having played during the 1960s, though it is unknown whether this side was connected to the original club.

 Regnal United